 Prophecy Twist: "He must win" is referring to Shao Kahn, who has to succeed in his invasion of Earthrealm to get the Elder Gods to finally pay attention and get rid of him.
 The prophecy would not have to be a twist though, if it was less vague.

-Red Herring Shirt: Johnny Cage and Reptile live.
-If you know anything about these two in the original timeline, this is a huge development.
+Red Herring Shirt: Johnny Cage lives.
+If you know anything about him in the original timeline, this can be a bit of a shocker.

 Reset Button: This game is a Broad Strokes approach to the original trilogy; since Raiden has knowledge of the future, some things are going to change.